AarrushDhumale/Robust-Vision-Challenge-2026/README.md

-# Robust-Vision-Challenge-2026
 # Hackenza 2026: Test-Time Adaptation in the Wild

-A robust vision classifier that survives noisy training data and adapts itself — without labels — to hostile target domains at inference time.
+A robust vision classifier that survives poisoned training data and automatically self-adapts — without labels — to hostile target domains at inference time.

 ---